peterstace/blog/content/post/2017-01-04-path-tracing-part-03-acceleration-structure.md

 }
 ```

-There are lots of different ways to implement the global ray intersection test.
+There are lots of different ways to implement the global ray intersection test,
-The performance characteristics of the global ray intersection test will have a
-large impact on the performance of the path tracer as a whole:
+and performance will always be an important consideration.
+This is because:

 * The global ray intersection test has to be executed a large number of times.
   In a path tracer, each ray cast from the camera may spawn 10s of secondary